waggle-sensor/summer2021/Lee/work-log.md

 ### Wednesday, 26th
 -Today's Non-Technical Tasks
-* Double checked to complete I-9 and FNIS including all tax forms
+* Double checked to complete I-9 and FNIS including all relevant tax forms
-* Signed in https://getsmarter.io/ for weekly meeting (need to figure out how to use it)

--Today's Technical Tasks
+* Signed in https://getsmarter.io/ for weekly meeting (need to figure out how to use it) -Today's Technical Tasks
 * Watched the Node-RED demo video shared by Josh/relevant videos
 * Set up RPI and remind my previous zipper robot project with RPI.